AlectoTheFirst/xcfg/README.md

 The engine accepts a stable **intent envelope** from callers, validates/normalizes it, translates it into one or more backend-specific tasks, executes those tasks either statelessly or with durable state, and exposes full auditability, traceability, and monitoring.

+## Status (MVP / POC)

+This repository is an **MVP/POC scaffold** intended for demos, experimentation, and design validation.

+It is **not production-ready**: it includes minimal security controls, uses example/scaffold backend adapters, and does not yet provide the durability, hardening, or operational guarantees required for real change automation in production networks.

 ## Core Ideas

 - **Intent-first inbound API**: Callers send a `type` + `payload` that represents desired change, not vendor-specific actions.